dragosconst/Ninja-Jump/README.md

 Also, a very important aspect is that, while jumping, you can pass through _any_ structure, with the exception of canon bullets, which kill you on impact.
 Take this into consideration when a jump seems impossible.

 As you ascend higher, you will earn better and better ranks.
-Personally, I can't go higher than the Monk rank.
+Personally, I can't go higher than the <strike>Monk</strike> Shogun rank.
 </details>

 # 2. Classes Architecture